Click on the SDGs below to see a summary of their status in Helsinki:

 SDG 5: Gender equality

 – The gender gap in the wellbeing of children and young people has increased.
+Girls’ experiences of sexual harassment are alarmingly common.

 – Helsinki makes visible contributions to the non-discrimination of gender minorities (e.g. through Pride partnership).
+The knowledge base on the situation of gender minorities in Helsinki requires improvement.

 SDG 6: Clean water and sanitation